paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### On `MuxedMessage::Participation`

-This message is sent from `Participatuion` module and indicates a processed dispute participation.
+This message is sent from `Participation` module and indicates a processed dispute participation.
 The subsystem issues a `DisputeMessage` with the result.

 ### On `OverseerSignal::Conclude`